Particle accelerator: Advanced Accelerator Concepts

 According to the Inverse scattering problem, any mechanism by which a particle produces radiation (where kinetic energy of the particle is transferred to the electromagnetic field), can be inverted such that the same radiation mechanism leads to the acceleration of the particle (energy of the radiation field is transferred to kinetic energy of the particle).
 The opposite is also true, any acceleration mechanism can be inverted to deposit the energy of the particle into a decelerating field, like in a kinetic energy recovery system.
 This is the idea enabling an energy recovery linac.

-This principle, which is also behind the plasma or dielectric wakefield accelerators, led to a few other interesting developments in advanced accelerator concepts:
+This principle, which is also behind the plasma or dielectric wakefield accelerrators, led to a few other interesting developments in advanced accelerator concepts: